Maasai Stoves & Solar Project Data

 The MSS stove reduces the polluting particulate level from cooking smoke by 90 percent.

 Anecdotally, mothers in households with stoves report feeling better.
 They say their children no longer cough and that their noses are clear.

 How many stoves does it take to save one child’s life?

 Removing indoor smoke pollution to improve children’s respiratory health is one of our most important accomplishments.
-The deaths of Maasai children between birth and age five can be estimated to be one in ten.
-World health experts tell us 4 percent of those deaths are due to respiratory diseases and conditions.
+The deaths of Maasai children between birth and age five can be estimated to be one in thirteen.
+The medical officers in Monduli District say that a third of those deaths in the Maasai community are from respiratory diseases and conditions.

-If there is an average five children in a household, and if all causes of severe respiratory disease were removed in fifty households, then one child’s life would be saved.
+If there is an average four children in a household, and if all causes of severe respiratory disease were removed in ten households, then one child’s life would be saved.